michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 - `WorkoutPlannerServerApp` - initializes the springboot and executes the application
 - `ValidateEndpoints` - validator for the endpoints
-- `UserController` - the main class for the backend, recieves and processes HTTP endpoints
+- `UserController` - the main class for the backend, receives and processes HTTP endpoints

 ## WorkoutPlannerServerApp